muhammad-usman-108/React-with-Chart.JS/README.md

 ### React
 is an open-source JavaScript library, maintained by Facebook for building user interfaces or UI components.
 ### Chart.js
-is a free open-source JavaScript library for data visualization, which supports 8 chart types: bar, line, area, pie, bubble, radar, polar, and scatter.
+is a free open-source JavaScript library for data visualization, which supports 8 chart types: bar, line, area, pie, bubble, radar, polar, & scatter.

 ### Pre-requisites